hapax/hapax.github.io/assets/polarizer.md

 So it's like the waves at the beach are themselves *made of beach balls*, whose energy depends on the frequency of waves, and only one ball interacts with the ball in the dip at a time.

+### 2.2.
+Flashlights and sunglasses <a id="sec-2-2" name="sec-2-2"></a>

+So, Planck and Einstein teach us that light comes in discrete lumps.
+But there's nothing these don't behave like little beach balls.